Thai people: Names

-Origin
+Origin of the name

 According to Michel Ferlus, the ethnonyms Thai/Tai (or Thay/Tay) would have evolved from the etymon *k(ə)ri: 'human being' through the following chain: *kəri: > *kəli: > *kədi:/*kədaj > *di:/*daj > *daj^{A} (Proto-Southwestern Tai) > tʰaj^{A2} (in Siamese and Lao) or > taj^{A2} (in the other Southwestern and Central Tai languages classified by Li Fangkuei).
 Michel Ferlus' work is based on some simple rules of phonetic change observable in the Sinosphere and studied for the most part by William H. Baxter (1992).

 Michel Ferlus notes that a deeply rooted belief in Thailand has it that the term "Thai" derives from the last syllables -daya in Sukhodaya/ Sukhothay (สุโขทัย), the name of the Sukhothai Kingdom.
 The spelling emphasizes this prestigious etymology by writing ไทย (transliterated ai-d-y) to designate the Thai/ Siamese people, while the form ไท (transliterated ai-d) is occasionally used to refer to Tai speaking ethnic groups.
 Lao writes ໄທ (transliterated ai-d) in both cases.
 The word "Tai" (ไท) without the final letter ย is also used by Thai people to refer to themselves as an ethnicity, as historical texts such as "Mahachat Kham Luang", composed in 1482 during the reign of King Borommatrailokkanat.
 The text separates the words "Tai" (ไท) from "Tet" (เทศ), which means foreigners.
 Similarly, "Yuan Phai", a historical epic poem written in the late 15th to early 16th century, also used the word "Tai" (ไท).
+David K. Wyatt notes that a northern sixty-year cycle of days and years appears in at least nine early inscriptions and is unique to Tai-language texts, where it is regularly named Thai in contradistinction to Khōm.
+He reads the claim of the Ram Khamhaeng inscription to have invented Tai letters narrowly, as a claim to one particular form of writing rather than to writing itself.